dmvaldman/dmvaldman.github.io/_projects/rooklift.md

 ## Building a Model

-I downloaded my chess data (`date`, `ΔELO`) from Lichess, and my Garmin data (about 1.5 years of cross-referenced signal) and put on my data science hat.
+I downloaded my chess data (`date`, `start ELO`, `ΔELO`) from Lichess, and my Garmin data (about 1.5 years of cross-referenced signal) and put on my data science hat.
 I was tracking ~20 signals related to exercise and sleep and from them built various statistical models to predict my daily [ELO](https://en.wikipedia.org/wiki/Elo_rating_system) fluctuations.
 What worked best was also the simplest: tried and true logistic regression.
 I could predict winning/losing with about 60% accuracy (and confirmed that number through cross-validation).
 60% seemed pretty good: absent any signal, the chance of winning should be about 50% because chess apps pair you with like-ELO players.

 That I could do better than chance wasn't too surprising.
 A lot of cognition depends on how well you sleep and exercise.
 But what exactly does it mean to sleep and exercise well?
 Which of the signals were actually important?
 Using a sparse logistic regression solver is a straightforward method to show which features have little (or redundant) predictive power, and I was pretty surprised by the results.
 Here's a sample of independent signals from most positively correlated to most negatively correlated